llSourcell/Drone_Flight_Controller/README.md

 ## Overview

-This is the code for [this](https://youtu.be/PngA5YLFuvU) video on Youtube by Siraj Raval on Deep Determinstic Policy Gradients.
+This is the code for [this](https://youtu.be/PngA5YLFuvU) video on Youtube by Siraj Raval on Deep Deterministic Policy Gradients.
 Its apart of week 9 of 10 of the Move 37 Course at School of AI.

 # Table of Contents